Cray-HPE/docs-csm/operations/node_management/Replace_a_Compute_Blade.md

    ```

    Disabling the slot prevents `hms-discovery` from attempting to automatically power on slots.
 If the slot
-   automatically powers on after using CAPMC to power the slot off, then temporarily suspend the `hms-discovery` cronjob in Kubernetes:
+   automatically powers on after using PCS to power the slot off, then temporarily suspend the `hms-discovery` cronjob in Kubernetes:

    1. Suspend the `hms-discovery` cron job to prevent slot power on.